picklejuicedev/kedro_docs_prototype/docs/usage.md

 mkdocs serve
 ```

-It will now collect the documentation and serve them up to alocal host:
+It will collect the documentation and serve them up to a local host:
 ```
 (docs-prototype-py3.10) PS C:\code\kedro\docs_prototype\spaceflights> mkdocs serve
 INFO     -  Building documentation...